 Linda Reid was elected MLA for Richmond South Centre in 2017.
 She has built her reputation in the BC Legislative Assembly on her professional background in education, management, and community service.
 The longest-serving MLA in the current parliament, Linda has been elected to represent Richmond seven consecutive times since 1991 and is the longest serving woman in B.C. history.

-Linda currently serves as Assistant Deputy Speak of the Legislative Assembly and sits on the Select Standing Committee on Education.
+Linda is the Official Opposition Critic for Seniors and sits on the Select Standing Committee on Education.
 Previously, Linda served as Speaker of the Legislative Assembly from June 2013 until June 2017 and was the Chair of the Commonwealth Women Parliamentarians from 2014 to 2017.
 She also served as Minister of Advanced Education.

 From 2009 to 2013, Linda served as Deputy Speaker.
 She was also the Minister responsible for Early Childhood Development from 2001 to 2005, and for Child Care from 2005 to 2009, which provided the perfect opportunity to apply her solid professional credentials to these critical areas of public policy.
 While in Opposition, she served as Caucus Chair and held numerous key critic and committee roles.